mnoferestibrocku/dataset-repo/Applications/Performance-Monitoring/README.md

 # Performance Monitoring Application of the Proposed Artifact
 A method commonly employed to assess the performance of multi-threaded applications revolves around the examination of the critical path.
 The critical path provides a visual representation of instances when a request encountered delays or was obstructed.
 Such paths prove invaluable for uncovering the origins and reasons behind latency occurrences.
 This application utilizes the algorithm provided by the open-source trace analysis software Trace Compass 8.2.0 to compute the critical paths of the relevant threads.
-You can follow the steps towards this application:
+You can follow the steps towards this application (You can skip the first two steps and utilize the [collected traces](https://github.com/mnoferestibrocku/dataset-repo/tree/main/Trace-RawData) directly).
 ## Step 1: Environment Setup
 The process of setting up the required environment is documented in the "[Installation](https://github.com/mnoferestibrocku/dataset-repo/tree/main/Installation)" directory.
 It consists of the following steps:
    - Install LTTNG